 - AB 288 (Holden) Public Schools: College and Career Access Pathways (CCAP) Partnerships.
 AB 288 encourages a modest expansion of voluntary dual enrollment partnerships by reducing fiscal penalties and policy barriers that currently limit such collaborations.
-The bill authorizes a community college district and K-12 school district to enter into a formal CCAP partnership with the goal of developing seamless pathways from high school to community college for career technical education or preparation for transfer, helping high school students achieve college and career readiness, and improving high school graduation rates. - o Position: Sponsor/Support - o Status: AB 288 passed in the Assembly and was sent to the Senate.

-- AB 542 (Wilk) Community Colleges: Early and Middle College High Schools.
+The bill authorizes a community college district and K-12 school district to enter into a formal CCAP partnership with the goal of developing seamless pathways from high school to community college for career technical education or preparation for transfer, helping high school students achieve college and career readiness, and improving high school graduation rates. - o Position: Sponsor/Support - o Status: AB 288 passed in the Assembly and the Senate Education Committee. - AB 542 (Wilk) Community Colleges: Early and Middle College High Schools.
 AB 542 exempts Early College High School (ECHS) and Middle College High School (MCHS) students from the lowest priority enrollment consideration.
-The bill allows a community college to claim state apportionments for MCHS and ECHS students enrolled in physical education courses beyond the 5 percent statutory cap and exempts these students from the 10 percent cap regarding enrollment in community college summer courses. - o Status: AB 542 passed in the Assembly and will be heard in the Senate Education Committee. - AB 770 (Irwin) Community Colleges: Basic Skills and Innovation Strategies.
-AB 770 creates the Community Colleges Basic Skills Innovation Program, which would establish a fund in the Chancellor's Office to provide grants to selected community college districts that seek to improve their basic skills programming. - o Position: Support, if amended - Status: AB 770 passed in the Assembly and will be heard in the Senate Education Committee.
+The bill allows a community college to claim state apportionments for MCHS and ECHS students enrolled in physical education courses beyond the 5 percent statutory cap and exempts these students from the 10 percent cap regarding enrollment in community college summer courses. - o Status: AB 542 passed in the Assembly and the Senate Education Committee. - AB 770 (Irwin) Community Colleges: Basic Skills and Innovation Strategies.
+The Budget Act included language from earlier versions of AB 770 to create the Community Colleges Basic Skills Innovation Program.
+Following enactment of the State Budget, AB 770 was amended to specify conditions for grant awards under the Basic Skills and Innovation Strategies program. - o Position: Support - o Status: AB 770 passed in the Assembly and will be heard in the Senate Education Committee.